 Molala was formerly spoken in the Cascade Mountains in west Central Oregon… Molala was once thought to be closely related to the poorly attested Cayuse language of northeastern Oregon and southwestern Washington, Powell (1891) placed them together in a family which he called Waiilatpuan and this was the accepted position among linguists for over seventy years. … Rigsby (1966; 1969) reexamined the Cayuse and Molala data and concluded there was not enough evidence to support the relationship.
 (Berman, Howard, the Position of Molala in Plateau Penutian, IJAL vol. 62 no. 1 1996 p.1)

 Berman is corrective of the relationship between Molala and Cayuse languages suggesting instead that there is more relationship between Molala and Klamath, an assertion which makes sense owing to the ethnographic relationship people of the two tribes enjoyed.
 But his suggestion that they occupied the Cascades is debatable because of the evidence presented in this essay.

-Original Belden map from 1855 showing Northern Molalla ceded landclaim.
-The southern claims for the Southern Molalla are not extensive, with a odd appearing dogleg of a claim.
+Original Belden map from 1855 showing Northern Molalla ceded land claim.
+The claims for the Southern Molalla are not extensive, with an odd appearing dogleg of a claim.
 The treaty with the Molalla of 1855 was very late in the year, Joel Palmer was suddenly notified of the existence of this tribe in October, and he completed the treaty with them in one month.
 They then moved onto the first Umpqua Reservation in early December 1855.

 Perhaps Joel Berreman (1937) found the definitive origin of how the Molalla are associated with the Cascades.
 He wrote.